libp2p/cpp-libp2p/README.md

 ## Dependencies

 All dependencies are managed using [Hunter](hunter.sh).
-It uses cmake to download required libraries and do not require to download and install packages manually.
+It uses cmake to download required libraries and does not require downloading and installing packages manually.
 Target C++ compilers are:
 * GCC 7.4
 * Clang 6.0.1